English

 - LLM roles (the default): a model in a tool loop that searches, reads, and writes notes until it finishes or hits a budget.

-executor: code): a Python, Bash, or Node program in a sandbox, for deterministic steps that need no model.
+- Code roles: a Python, Bash, or Node program in a sandbox, for deterministic steps that need no model.

 Because agents read and write plain notes, anything that renders notes doubles as an agent UI.
 A kanban board over task notes is a live control surface: an agent moves a card by editing frontmatter, and you see it move.